Topological characterization of canonical Thurston obstructions: Positive matrices

 where all blocks $M_{ii}$ are square and irreducible.
 Clearly, the spectral radius of $M$ is the maximum of spectral radii of $M_{kk}$.

 The following theorem has numerous implications in many subjects.

-\begin{theorem}[Perron-Frobenius] If $M$ is an irreducible non-negative square matrix then there exist a unique largest eigenvalue (\emph{the Perron�-Frobenius or leading eigenvalue}) $\lambda(M)$ which is real and positive, and a unique up to scale positive eigenvector with eigenvalue $\lambda(M)$. \end{theorem}
+\begin{theorem}[Perron-Frobenius] If $M$ is an irreducible non-negative square matrix then there exist a unique largest eigenvalue (\emph{the Perron-Frobenius or leading eigenvalue}) $\lambda(M)$ which is real and positive, and a unique up to scale positive eigenvector with eigenvalue $\lambda(M)$. \end{theorem}

 \begin{corollary} If $M$ is a non-negative square matrix then there exist a largest eigenvalue $\lambda(M)$ which is real and positive. \end{corollary} \begin{proof} The statement follows immediately from the previous theorem and preceding remark. \end{proof}